AhmadHirthani/learning-journal/README.md

 :shipit: The code shipit

 ### Ignoring Markdown formatting
-if we want to use one of the symbols that generates Markdown we prevent the symbols from generating Markdown by using the symbol \"\".
+If we want to use one of the symbols that generates Markdown we prevent the symbols from generating Markdown by using the symbol \\.